 - Elements of design: Colour, light-dark contrast, direction, shape, size, line, texture, typography

-- Principles of design and compositional/layout techniques
+- Design principles and compositional/layout techniques

 - Perceptual effects and how to use/avoid these in graphic design

-- Design factors: Content aesthetics vs. functionality
+- Brand personality and design factors: Content aesthetics vs. functionality

 - Enhancing content using storylines and ‘sparklines’ to meet audience needs and communication objectives

 - Social media and website: Key Design factors that support branding and communication objectives